isabella-helliwell/Challenge_11/README.md

 # 3.0 Coding

     In html, the user is asked to enter date, city, state, country amd shape.
+The user can enter either a single value input box or a multiple value input box.
+Each time the user presses enter, the data table is filtered in accordance with the user input criteria.

+    In app.js, two functions are created, function updateFilters(), which will take the user input data from the html, and save the objects into a new object variable, filters{}.
+    If a filter value is entered, it is added to the filters{}, list, if no filter value is added, the filter is deleted from the filters object.

     Using Javascript, a function is created that saves the elements, value, and id of the filter that the user has set in the input boxes in the HTML code.
     If a filter value is entered, than it will be added to the elementValue, otherwise the filter will be cleared from the filters object.